muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

     <em>Top 10 most popular genres on Google Play Store.</em>
 </p>

+On Google Play Store, communication, social and video players has most installs but again, the main concern is that these app genres might seem more popular than they really are.
+Moreover, these niches seem to be dominated by a few giants who are hard to compete against.
+- On average, communication apps have the most installs: 71,452,385.
+This number is heavily skewed up by a few apps that have over one billion installs (WhatsApp, Facebook Messenger, Skype, Google Chrome, Gmail, and Hangouts), and a few others with over 100 and 500 million installs.
+- We see the same pattern for the social category, which is the runner-up with 45,176,396 installs.
+The market is dominated by apps like Facebook, Instagram, Google+, etc..
+- The pattern is repeated for
+  - video players apps (where we have giants like Youtube, Google Play Movies & TV, or MX Player)
+  - photography apps (Google Photos and other popular photo editors)
+  - productivity apps (Microsoft Word, Dropbox, Google Calendar, Evernote, etc.).

-The average number of ratings seem to be skewed by very few apps which have milions of user installs, while the other apps may struggle to get past the 10,000,000 threshold.
+The average number of ratings seem to be skewed by very few apps which have milions of user installs, while the other apps may struggle to get past the billion (1,000,000,000 or 10^9) threshold.

 <p align="center">
     <img src="https://drive.google.com/uc?export=view&id=1-72rXpjraD1Hz3aZ6GJ1z2O0roAonrKW">